Dental Care for Older AdultsSkip to the navigation

 You may also be able to buy specially designed toothbrushes, toothpaste dispensers, and floss holders.

 Your doctor may recommend a soft-bristle toothbrush if you or the person you care for bleeds easily.
 Bleeding can happen because of a health problem or from certain medicines.

 A toothpaste for sensitive teeth may help if you or the person you care for has sensitive teeth.

 Normal dental care

-- Brush your teeth with fluoride toothpaste twice a day—in the morning and at night—and floss at least once a day.
+- Brush the teeth with fluoride toothpaste twice a day—in the morning and at night—and floss at least once a day.
 Plaque can quickly build up on the teeth of older adults.

 - Watch for the signs of gum disease.
-These include gums that bleed when you brush your teeth or when you eat harder foods, such as apples.
+These signs include gums that bleed after brushing or after eating hard foods, such as apples.

-- See your dentist regularly.
+- See a dentist regularly.
 Many experts recommend checkups every 6 months.

-- Keep your dentist up to date on any new medicines you are taking.
+- Keep the dentist up to date on any new medicines you are taking.

-Many older adults have a fixed income and feel that they cannot afford dental care.
-But most towns and cities have programs in which dentists assist older adults by reducing fees.
+Many older adults have a fixed income and feel that they can't afford dental care.
+But most towns and cities have programs in which dentists help older adults by reducing fees.
 Contact your area's public health offices or social services for information about dental care in your community.